Raabi91/moonraker-telegram/docs/FAQ.md

-gcode_macro - Run custom GCode Macros of moonraker gif - Send a 5 second gif host - Restart Firmware or Klipper and reboot and shutdown of the Host
+gcode_macro - Run custom GCode Macros of moonraker gif - Send a 5 second gif host - Restart Firmware or Klipper and reboot and shutdown of the Host timelapse -  download files from timelpase plugin by selection
 ```

 ## How to use automatic led for cam